tromp/cuckoo/README.md

 to start by eliminating edges that are not part of any cycle (over 99.9% of edges).
 This preprocessing phase is called edge trimming and actually takes the vast majority of runtime.

-The algorithm implemented in lean_miner.hpp runs in time linear in 2^N.
+The algorithm implemented in lean_miner.hpp runs in time linear in N.
 (Note that running in sub-linear time is out of the question, as you could only compute a fraction of all edges, and the odds of all 42 edges of a cycle occurring in this fraction are astronomically small).
-Memory-wise, it uses an 2^N bit edge bitmap of potential cycle edges, and a 2^N bit node bitmap of nodes with incident edges.
+Memory-wise, it uses an N bit edge bitmap of potential cycle edges, and an N bit node bitmap of nodes with incident edges.

-The bandwidth bound algorithm implemented in mean_miner.hpp uses (1+&Epsilon;) &times; 2^N words to maintain bucket sorted bins of edges instead of a bitmap, and only uses tiny node bitmaps within a bin to trim edges.
+The bandwidth bound algorithm implemented in mean_miner.hpp uses (1+&Epsilon;) &times; N words to maintain bucket sorted bins of edges instead of a bitmap, and only uses tiny node bitmaps within a bin to trim edges.

 After edge trimming, an standard backtracking graph traversal